Luna-Klatzer/openhiven.py/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Create a bug report for a bug we missed.
 title: ''
 labels: bug
 assignees: Nxybi, Nicolas-Klatzer